Did you read anything in English this past week?

 The second time, focus on the meaning.
 The third time, you can start asking deeper questions like “what is the author really trying to say?” or “how does this news affect the rest of the world?”

-If you’re having trouble discovering new things to read, try any of these congregators—websites that take news and interesting articles and put them together for you to look through:
+If you’re having trouble discovering new things to read, try any of these aggregators—websites that take news and interesting articles and put them together for you to look through:

-- StumbleUpon takes you to new websites based on your interests.
+- Mix helps you find new websites based on your interests.

 - Digg collects interesting stories from around the Internet onto one page.